gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 ### createCustomKeyword
-Add a Custom Search Keywords
+Add custom keywords search for an application.